Difficulty

 - Holding the gun farther away from the surface creates a thinner coat of paint and a wider spray pattern.
 Work on how to use a paint sprayer to create that result as well.

 - If you hold the sprayer too far away, the paint can dry before it reaches the surface.
-If that happens you might need to respray the surface and take even more time to complete the project, and your paint supply will deplete faster.
+If that happens, you might need to respray the surface and take even more time to complete the project.
+Also, your paint supply won’t last as long.

 Use the Paint Sprayer

-Before painting with a sprayer, start a stroke movement with it before pulling the paint gun trigger.
-This prevents too much paint from building on the surface where it’s being applied.
+As you start painting with a sprayer, move it in a broad stroke motion before pulling the paint gun trigger.
+Doing this prevents too much paint from building on the surface where it’s being applied.
 Continue the stroke after releasing the trigger.

 - Note how the paint lands on the surface when you start spraying.
 Speed up or slow down as needed to get the coverage even and consistent.